Children and Parenting

 Canada is a signatory to The Hague Convention on the Civil Aspects of International Child Abduction, an international treaty which provides for reciprocal measures among many countries to address child abduction.
 Where The Hague Convention is not applicable, other legal claims and strategies can be used to seek the return of children to Canada or to their jurisdiction of habitual residence.

 In every case, early strategic advice and swift action provided by Epstein Cole is critical in international abductions due to the complexities of this area of law and the urgency which often accompanies such cases.

-Mobility cases involve one parent’s desire to relocate or move with a child where such a move will have a material effect on the quality and nature of the other parent's parenting time.
+Relocation (also referred to as "mobility") cases involve one parent’s desire to relocate or move with a child where such a move will have a material effect on the quality and nature of the other parent's parenting time.
 There are a number of factors that can influence the outcome of such cases before the court system and it is important to be properly advised about these regardless of which side of the mobility case you are on.
 There are also alternative paths to negotiating changes to the parties' parenting arrangements instead of leaving the decision to the court.

 The increasingly connected globalization of modern society is forcing changes to family law.
 Complex legal issues can arise if parenting matters extend beyond Canada and involve the laws of another country.
 Epstein Cole is highly skilled in the resolution of international disputes to protect our clients’ parental rights worldwide.

 Adoption is the legal process where people seek to permanently accept the responsibilities of parenting a child.
 In Ontario, a child may be adopted by an immediate family member or step-parent, or through an organization, such as a children’s aid society, a private licensed adoption agency or individual, or a licensed international adoption agency.